Digital literacy: Digital natives and digital immigrants

 Marc Prensky invented and popularized the terms digital natives and digital immigrants.
 A digital native is an individual born into the digital age who has used and applied digital skills from a young age, whereas 'digital immigrant' refers to an individual who adopts technology later in life.
 These two groups of people have had different interactions with technology since birth, a generational gap.
 This directly links to their individual and unique relationship with digital literacy.
 Digital natives brought the creation of ubiquitous information systems (UIS).
-These systems include mobile phones, laptop computers and personal digital assistants, as well as digital to cars and buildings (smart cars and smart homes), creating a new unique technological experience.
+These systems include mobile phones, laptop computers and personal digital assistants, as well as digital cars and buildings (smart cars and smart homes), creating a new unique technological experience.

 Carr claims that digital immigrants, although they adapt to the same technology as natives, possess a sort of "accent" that prevents them from communicating the way natives do.
 Research shows that, due to the brain's malleable nature, technology has changed the way today's students read, perceive, and process information.
 Marc Prensky believes this is a problem, because today's students have a vocabulary and skill set that educators (digital immigrants at the time of his writing), may not fully understand.

 Statistics and popular representations of the elderly portray them as digital immigrants.
 For example, in Canada in 2010, it was found that 29% of its citizens were 75 years of age and older; 60% of its citizens between the ages of 65-74 had browsed the internet in the past month.
 Conversely, internet activity reached almost 100% among its 15 to 24-year-old citizens.

 However, the concept of a digital native has been contested.
 According to two studies, it was found that students over the age of 30 were more likely to possess characteristics of a digital native when compared to their younger peers.
 58% of the students that participated in the study were over 30 years old.
 One study conducted by Margaryan, Littlejohn, and Vojt (2011), found that while college students born after 1984 frequently used the internet and other digital technology, they showed restricted use of technologies for educational and socializing purposes.
-In another study conduced at Hong Kong University, it was found that young students are using technology as a means of consuming entertainment and ready-made content, rather than creating content, or engaging with academic content.
+In another study conducted at Hong Kong University, it was found that young students are using technology as a means of consuming entertainment and ready-made content, rather than creating content, or engaging with academic content.